Ramiaf/Web_Dev_Beginner_Projects/README.md

 # Web_Dev_Beginner_Projects
-This repo includes a series of games that helped strengthen my front-end web development skills.
+This repo includes a series of projects (games) that helped strengthen my front-end web development skills.